-The narrator's alienated condition is tantamount to Sartre's notion in Being and Nothingness of the extent 71 to which the narrator is alienated from the dimension of his being; this heralds his bad faith at this moment, 72 or what "must be the being of man if he is to be capable of bad faith?"
+The narrator's alienated condition is tantamount to Sartre's notion in Being and Nothingness of the extent to which the narrator is alienated from the dimension of his being; this heralds his bad faith at this moment, or what "must be the being of man if he is to be capable of bad faith?"
 (55).
-The narrator cannot experience 73 himself originally as a liar/faker: it is Marla who gives rise to this mode of his being because it is through 74 75 her vitriolic look that he repositions himself as a faker/liar in terms of the dreadful shame he experiences: "To Marla I'm a fake.
+The narrator cannot experience himself originally as a liar/faker: it is Marla who gives rise to this mode of his being because it is through her vitriolic look that he repositions himself as a faker/liar in terms of the dreadful shame he experiences: "To Marla I'm a fake.
 Since the second night I saw her, I can't sleep.
-Still I was the first fake, unless, maybe all 76 these people are faking with their lesions and the coughs and tumors . . ."
+Still I was the first fake, unless, maybe all these people are faking with their lesions and the coughs and tumors . . ."
 (23).
-Since the narrator refuses to 77 acknowledge his transcendence, this creates his existential crisis and becomes the origin of his bad faith because 78 he wears a mantle of superficial integrity.
-Marla's look alienates the narrator from his possibilities, annihilating 79 his freedom.
-2 Jeffrey Sartain also shares this view in footnote #3 in his essay when he says that "the narrator 80 begins referring to himself in the third person with the name Joe.
-In actuality. . . only the alternate personality, 81 Tyler Durden, is ever named explicitly. "'Even the Mona Lisa's Falling Apart': The Cultural Assimilation of 82 Scientific Epistemologies in Palahniuk's Fiction," Grayson 43.
-83 sleeping and nudity codify why Tyler comes to life.
-The narrator's exhilarating and troubling contact with 84 Marla produces his libidinal energy, but he feels inadequate to woo this woman in his present state of insomnia and 85 malaise.
-3 The woman on the date in Being and Nothingness (55) knows the man's intentions and sexual desires, 86 especially with his phrase, "I find you so "If I could wake up in a different place, at a different time, could I wake 87 up as a different person?"
+Since the narrator refuses to acknowledge his transcendence, this creates his existential crisis and becomes the origin of his bad faith because he wears a mantle of superficial integrity.
+Marla's look alienates the narrator from his possibilities, annihilating his freedom.

+It is also at this point that Tyler Durden pops into the picture in terms of a man and his sexual desire, and the two men become best of friends while a love triangle forms with Marla.
+The narrator states, "I want Tyler.
+Tyler wants Marla.
+Marla wants me" (14).
+We find out later the genesis of the narrator and Tyler's unusual union-it is no mistake that Tyler comes to life when the narrator is "asleep" at a "nude" beach because the words of sleeping and nudity codify why Tyler comes to life.
+The narrator's exhilarating and troubling contact with Marla produces his libidinal energy, but he feels inadequate to woo this woman in his present state of insomnia and malaise.
+"If I could wake up in a different place, at a different time, could I wake up as a different person?"
 (33).
-At this point, the fervent narrator must certainly feel the physical need for sex 88 since Tyler initially appears "naked" and "sweating," and this lends support to the notion that the narrator feels 89 emasculated (hugging Big Bob at the support group) and bored (a "slave to [his] nesting instinct" in his condo).
-90 Along the Sartrean lines of shame, Kevin Boon makes the argument that the narrator has become "feminized"-91 feels "shame" (268) for not engaging in "traditional male behaviors"-and "Tyler Durden is the animus, the male 92 within the feminized narrator.
+At this point, the fervent narrator must certainly feel the physical need for sex since Tyler initially appears "naked" and "sweating," and this lends support to the notion that the narrator feels emasculated (hugging Big Bob at the support group) and bored (a "slave to [his] nesting instinct" in his condo).
+Along the Sartrean lines of shame, Kevin Boon makes the argument that the narrator has become "feminized"-feels "shame" (268) for not engaging in "traditional male behaviors"-and "Tyler Durden is the animus, the male within the feminized narrator.
 He surfaces to guide the narrator back toward his masculine legacy" (271-72).
-The 93 narrator tells Marla, "The first time I met Tyler, I was asleep.
-I was tired and crazy and rushed I envied 94 people dying of cancer.
+The narrator tells Marla, "The first time I met Tyler, I was asleep.
+I was tired and crazy and rushed . . . .
+I envied people dying of cancer.
 I hated my life.
-I was tired and bored with my job and my furniture, and I couldn't 95 see any way to change things" (172).
-Altering his temporality because of his boredom and ineffectiveness as a 96 traditional male, the narrator's existential encounter with Marla's look creates his bad faith and, in turn, Tyler-a 97 way to extricate himself from reality and indulge his libidinal fantasy with Marla.
-Additionally, her last name is 98 Singer and suggests the mythological and sexual import of the sirens in Homer's Odyssey.
-99
+I was tired and bored with my job and my furniture, and I couldn't see any way to change things" (172).
+Altering his temporality because of his boredom and ineffectiveness as a traditional male, the narrator's existential encounter with Marla's look creates his bad faith and, in turn, Tyler-a way to extricate himself from reality and indulge his libidinal fantasy with Marla.
+Additionally, her last name is Singer and suggests the mythological and sexual import of the sirens in Homer's Odyssey.